frudman/log0/README.md

 // TODO: Write this readme doc!

-// todo: clean up test samples
+// TODO: cleanup the samples

     // document all setX methods